-- Show subject names on reports If unchecked, this simply causes the subject's name to not appear on the report when viewed, printed, or saved to a .pdf. - Show Performance Validity Uncheck this option to hide Performance Validity. - Compress Raw Data Graph Range Raw Data Graphs was expanded in T.O.V.A.
+- Show subject names on reports If unchecked, this simply causes the subject's name to not appear on the report when viewed, printed, or saved to a .pdf. - Show Performance Validity Uncheck this option to hide Performance Validity. - Restrict standard score display to between 40 and 140 Uncheck to show raw values. - Compress Raw Data Graph Range Raw Data Graphs was expanded in T.O.V.A.
 8.2 to two pages in order to show the full range.
-Select this option to compress the graphs to fit on a single page, as in previous T.O.V.A. versions. - Use PDF reader for printing Some printers conflict with our default approach to printing the T.O.V.A. report, causing the report to print very slowly or incompletely.
+Select this option to compress the graphs to fit on a single page, as in previous T.O.V.A. versions. - Connect correct responses with lines This option draws lines from one correct response to the next on the Raw Data Graphs. - Use PDF reader for printing Some printers conflict with our default approach to printing the T.O.V.A. report, causing the report to print very slowly or incompletely.
 When selected, this works around the problem by exporting the T.O.V.A. report to a PDF and printing the report through your installed PDF viewer.
 You will need PDF reader software installed to use this feature, but most options will work. - Report page size Choose between Letter and A4.